turbot/steampipe-plugin-oci/docs/tables/oci_core_subnet.md

 ```

-### OCIDs of the security list that the subnet uses
+### Get the OCIDs of the security list for each subnet

 ```sql
 select